0xalen/sapifuzz/README.md

 Feel free to submit issues or pull requests at https://github.com/0xalen/sapifuzz.
 Contributions to enhance functionality (e.g., more HTTP methods, payload customization) are welcome!

+## License
+This project is licensed under the MIT License.
+See below for details or refer to the LICENSE file in the repository.